William7786/Coding-Quiz/README.md

 Modified html and css for better organization.
 Deleted other quiz boxes to keep it simple.
 Added more css and created a hide class to hide the question unteil you click start.
+Worked on Start button functionality
+Also added back old questions into Html